krakend/krakend-documentation/endpoints/content-types.md

   - `text/plain` (outputs in YAML)

 ## Output encoding examples
 Each endpoint declaration can define which encoder should be used, as shown in this example.
-By default, when the `output_encoding` is omitted, KrakenD falls back to JSON:
+By default, when the `output_encoding` is omitted, KrakenD falls back to JSON:json-coll

 ```json
 {